VU-BEAM-Lab/GENRE/README.md

 % iterations for each of the model fits) max_iterations_values_h = repmat(100000, [num_fits, 1]);

-% Specify the flag that determines which transformation option to use for all of the model fits transformation_flag = 1;
+% Specify the flag that determines which transformation option to use for all of the model fits (note that the same transformation flag has % to be used for all of the model fits) transformation_flag = 1;